kubevirt/katacoda-scenarios/kubevirt-upgrades/step1.md

 Please ensure you're familiar with KubeVirt basics in [First steps with KubeVirt](https://katacoda.com/kubevirt/scenarios/kubevirt-101) scenario before proceeding.

+Wait until you see the message: `Environment ready to proceed with the lab` to continue.

 #### Deploy KubeVirt

-Deploy the KubeVirt operator using a specific KubeVirt version, so that we can later proceed to upgrade to latest.
+For upgrading to the latest KubeVirt version, first we will install a specific older version of the operator.

-Let's force ourselves to use release `v0.17.0`:
+Let's stick to use the release `v0.17.0`:

 `export KUBEVIRT_VERSION=v0.17.0`{{execute}}

+Similar to <https://katacoda.com/kubevirt/scenarios/kubevirt-101> we're going to follow the same steps:

-Run the following command to deploy the KubeVirt Operator:
+To deploy the KubeVirt Operator run the following command:

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml`{{execute}}

+Let's wait for the operator to become ready:
+`kubectl wait --for condition=ready pod -l name=kubevirt -n virt-operator --timeout=300s`{{execute}}

 This demo environment already runs within a virtualized environment, and in order to be able to run VMs here we need to pre-configure KubeVirt so it uses software-emulated virtualization instead of trying to use real hardware virtualization.

 `kubectl create configmap kubevirt-config -n kubevirt --from-literal debug.useEmulation=true`{{execute}}

-Now let's deploy KubeVirt by creating a Custom Resource that will trigger the 'operator' reaction and perform the deployment:
+Now let's deploy KubeVirt by creating a Custom Resource that will trigger the 'operator' and perform the deployment:

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-cr.yaml`{{execute}}

 Let's check the deployment:
 `kubectl get pods -n kubevirt`{{execute}}

-Once it's ready, it will show something similar to (this will keep showing in upper half of your terminal at katacoda):
+Once it's ready, it will show something similar to the information below (this will keep showing in the upper half of the terminal in the right side of the webpage):

 ~~~
 master $ kubectl get pods -n kubevirt